iRodinia/Deviation_Considered_Planning/README.md

 # Deviation_Considered_Planning
-Deviation Considered Planning for Quadrotors.
+Disturbance-Aware Trajectory Planning for Quadrotors.
 By CaesarZhang